 Insulation of the attic

-You should also wear a dust mask, goggles and gloves.
-Click to read more about the types of tools you’ll need for your attic conversion.
-One the insulation is finished, you can install the sheetrock and then you have a room.
+You should also wear a dust mask, goggles, and gloves.
+Once the insulation is finished, you can install the sheetrock, and then you have a room.

 Let There Be Light